SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 - Macros transform Swift code at compile time, letting you reduce repeated or boilerplate code.
 - Macros are written in Swift, typically in a separate module.
-- Macros use the Swift Syntax library in their implementation.
+- Macros use the `SwiftSyntax` library in their implementation.
 - Macros either produce a value ("pound" syntax) or add to a declaration ("at" syntax).
-- XXX Terminology: Settle on names for the kinds of macros.

 - You can identify a use site of a macro by the `#` or `@` in front of the macro's name.